Admissions

 Distribution of Credit Hours:

-Programme Details: The certificate Programme in Innovative Corporate Social Responsibility and Sustainability comprises Six Courses and Four Fieldwork.
-The list of the Courses and Fieldwork, structured in this Programme, is mentioned here:
+Programme Structure: The certificate Programme in Innovative Corporate Social Responsibility and Sustainability comprises Six courses and Four fieldwork.
+The overview of the Programme is attached below.

 Sl.
 No